You Can Have Your Own Rustic, Luxurious “Great Camp”

 In this 1890 photo – in the midst of construction at Camp Pine Knot – W.W.
-Durant steps out of the original building, which he later transformed into a memorable structure (photo by Seneca Ray Stoddard, Public Domain).
+Durant steps out of the original building.
+He later transformed into a memorable structure (photo by Seneca Ray Stoddard, Public Domain).

 Not only did W.W.
-Durant manage to create a harmonious wilderness architecture, he also gave the Adirondack cabins elegance and flair.
-The fusion of the picturesque Swiss Chalet and the rugged backwoods look started the Adirondack architecture known today as Great Camp style.
+Durant manage to create a harmonious wilderness architecture, but he also gave the elegance and flair of the Adirondack cabin.
+The picturesque Swiss Chalets fusion and the rugged backwoods look started the Adirondack architecture known today as Great Camp style.

 6 Great Camps of the Adirondacks

-The embodiment of Adirondack architecture, the Great Camps drew heavily from Swiss Chalet, Shingle, and Arts & Crafts styles – designs that inspired the architectural aesthetic credited to W.W.
+The embodiment of Adirondack architecture, the Great Camps, drew heavily from Swiss Chalet, Shingle, and Arts & Crafts styles, which inspired the architectural aesthetic credited to W.W.
 Durant.

 Some of the magnificent Great Camps of the late 19th and early 20th centuries include the following six camps:

 The first Great Camp in the Adirondacks – Camp Pine Knot – was W.W.
 Durant’s first “creation” in the area, a beautiful showpiece where the family entertained friends and famous people.
 Thomas Durant started the Camp in 1877 as a group of rough cabins on a 201-acre site at Raquette Lake.
 When W.W. took over the construction in 1879, he added a second story to the original home, modeled after a Swiss chalet.